pengrad/java-telegram-bot-api/README.md

 Types used in responses **(Update, Message, User, Document...)** are in `com.pengrad.telegrambot.model` package.

 Types used in requests **(Keyboard, InlineQueryResult, ParseMode, InputMessageContent...)** are in `com.pengrad.telegrambot.model.request` package.
-When creating request's type required params should be passed in constructor, optional params can be added in chains.
+When creating a request's type, required params should be passed in the constructor, optional params can be added in chains.

 #### Keyboards